 First, before Columbia Road joined the project, Futurice did a series of service vision sprints to gain an idea of Matsmart’s current status and to find out the pain points.
-Looking at the technology, business, user experience and the design Futurice proposed a service design for the new website.
+Looking at the technology, business, user experience, and design, Futurice proposed a service design for the new website.
 Columbia Road then worked closely together with Prototyp on agile user testing.
-Utilising Matsmart’s extremely engaged customer base, we at Columbia Road were able to get quick insights on the preferences and user patterns of Matsmart’s customers for optimising conversions and user experience on the new website.
+Utilising Matsmart’s extremely engaged customer base, we at Columbia Road got quick insights into the preferences and user patterns of Matsmart’s customers for optimising conversions and user experience on the new website.

-We gathered 100 customers in Sweden and 100 in Finland to A/B test different features of the website.
-We focused on optimising buying buttons, product views, filters, sorting, category display and logged-in state so that customers could save their favourites.
+We gathered 100 customers in Sweden and 100 in Finland to A/B test different website features.
+We focused on optimising buying buttons, product views, filters, sorting, category display and logged-in state so customers could save their favourites.
 Many different variants were tested in a short amount of time.
-We helped Matsmart to set up a data-driven approach going forward to make small tweaks often to drive higher conversion rates throughout the funnel.
+We helped Matsmart set up a data-driven approach to make small tweaks often to drive higher conversion rates throughout the funnel.

 The findings from the service vision sprint and user testing resulted in a redesigned and optimised online marketplace, smart and easy-to-use categories and labels for campaigns, a new check-out flow for optimising conversions and ready-made templates for creating new content.

-Matsmart’s website is their main interaction point with potential customers.
-Columbia Road helped Matsmart create a website with high usability as well as being aesthetically pleasing and, above all, highly converting.
-Within the 12 months of the redesign by Columbia Road the new optimised marketplace and design impacted the browsing & shopping behaviour of around 3 million end-users.
-The large majority of them on mobile.
+Matsmart’s website is its main interaction point with potential customers.
+Columbia Road helped Matsmart create a website with high usability and pleasing aesthetics and, above all, make it highly converting.
+Within 12 months of the redesign by Columbia Road, the new optimised marketplace and design impacted the browsing and shopping behaviour of around 3 million end-users.
+The large majority of them are on mobile.